jlmelville/drnb/README.md

 If not installed, plotly charts will display as long as you set `clickable=False, renderer="iframe"`.
 You miss out on being able to create custom click and hover handlers.

+That said, as of 2025 I use the VSCode support for notebook rendering and it didn't need special treatment beyond installing the dependencies in the `pyproject.toml`.